Blog about successful marketing strategies in russia

 Share this Post

 Streaming audiences are expanding, which makes it a great option for promoting games and other products.
 By engaging with popular streamers and creating high-quality streaming content, you can significantly increase your product's visibility.
-In this article, we will examine the top streaming platforms in Russia in 2024, analyzing their audiences and popular broadcasts to better understand how streaming can effectively engage today's viewers.
+In this article, we will examine the top streaming platforms in Russia as of early 2025, analyzing their audiences and popular broadcasts to better understand how streaming can effectively engage today's viewers.

-In 2024, Twitch, YouTube Gaming, and VK Play Live are the primary platforms for gaming broadcasts in Russia, in that order.
+In 2024, Twitch, YouTube, and VK Play Live are the primary platforms for gaming broadcasts in Russia, in that order.
 While there is an interactive Chinese platform called Trovo, it is not as popular as VK in Russia.

 Twitch

 Twitch unequivocally leads the streaming industry.
-Following its spin-off from Justin.tv in 2011, it has maintained its dominance, currently holding nearly 75% of the global market share and a vast and diverse audience worldwide.
+Following its spin-off from Justin.tv in 2011, it has maintained its dominance, currently holding nearly 75% of the global market share and a vast and diverse audience worldwide — 17.1 billion monthly visits.
 Its intuitive user interface caters to both streamers and viewers alike.
 The service's departure from the Russian Federation in 2022 has not had a significant impact on established accounts, despite the inability of Russian streamers to withdraw funds from the service or receive technical support.
 However, new users have encountered difficulties due to this change.

 VK Play